MicrosoftDocs/ai-builder/ai-builder-docs/feedback-loop.md

     > [!div class="mx-imgBorder"]
     > ![Feedback loop action](media/feedback-loop-action.png "Feedback loop action")

-In this example, we defined a condition stating that the confidence score of the **Total** field should be higher than 0.7 (70%).
-If it's not, the data goes in the feedback loop storage.

 ## Use data in the feedback loop to improve your model